ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Altibase SSL TLS User's Guide.md

 - It is possible to use the TLS 1.3 cipher algorithms without a specific setting in Java 1.8.0_351 or later.

 - Since  Java 1.8.0_261 it supports TLS 1.3.
-However, the following setting is required to user TLS 1.3.
+However, the following setting is required to use TLS 1.3.

   ```java
     % java -Djdk.tls.client.protocols="TLSv1.3"